rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-2-reference-to-parent.md

 edges, which is why one can by default not speak of "the parent" of a node since in general, more than one such node may exist for any given node.

-Recall that an index value (x) is used to denote an invalid index such that it does not map to any node in `n`.
-In regards to this encoding scheme, such an index is used to denote that the corresponding node has no parent, which is why only root nodes may be associated with such an invalid parent reference.

 Note that the index values in `d` are lower than the corresponding values in `r`.
 Because of that, this scheme may be described as being **backward-oriented**.
 An index value of `0`, as the only invalid index allowed, would therefore be appropriate for the invalid reference (x), which would then be an overall constant reference.

-Note that, as before, the orientation greatly **depends on the tree traversal** that was used to form the sequences, which will in general be a "root to leaf" oriented traversal (i.e. in tree order).
+* `backward-oriented := (d[i] < r[i])` for all `(i in [1,#r])`

+Recall that an index value (x) is used to denote an invalid index such that it does not map to any node in `n`.
+In regards to this encoding scheme, such an index is used to denote that the corresponding node has no parent, which is why only root nodes may be associated with such an invalid parent reference.

 <!-- ======================================================================= -->
 ## pro - one parent only